seekrcentral/seekrflow/README.md

 ## Authors and Contributors

-The following people have contributed directly to the coding and validation efforts of SEEKR2 (listed an alphabetical order of last name).
+The following people have contributed directly to the coding and validation efforts of seekrflow (listed an alphabetical order of last name).
 Thanks also to everyone who has helped or will help improve this project by providing feedback, bug reports, or other comments.